Understand how a Service Gateway works in a hybrid network.

 Service Gateway virtual appliance

-The Service Gateway virtual appliance in the local network provides services like ActiveUpdate, Smart Protection Services, and Suspicious Object List synchronization to on-premises Trend Micro products.
-The Service Gateway also supports log forwarding and integration of third-party applications to Trend Micro Vision One.
+The Service Gateway virtual appliance attached to the local network provides services like ActiveUpdate, Smart Protection Services, and Suspicious Object List synchronization to on-premises Trend Micro products.
+The Service Gateway also supports log forwarding and integration of third-party applications with Trend Micro Vision One.
 For more information about Service Gateway capabilities, see Configuring Service Gateway Settings.

-Smart Protection Services leverages file reputation and web reputation technology to detect security risks.
-On-premises Trend Micro products can perform queries against the Service Gateway virtual appliance, which provides Smart Protection either through the local Smart Protection Server on the virtual appliance or as a reverse proxy.
+Smart Protection Services leverage file and web reputation technology to detect security risks.
+On-premises Trend Micro products can perform queries against the Service Gateway virtual appliance, which provides Smart Protection either through the local Smart Protection Server on the virtual appliance, or as a reverse proxy.

 For more information on integrating third-party applications, see Third-Party Integration.